Createdd/Writing/2018/articles/MLIntroP3.md

 - use SVM packages instead of trying to write your own SVM calculation
 - the most common kernel functions are the linear kernel (using no kernel) or the Gaussian Kernel
-- there are other kernels as well, but be check if it is able to satisfy the "Mercer's Theorem"
+- there are other kernels as well, but be check if they are able to satisfy the "Mercer's Theorem"
 - if n is much larger than m, use logistic regression or SVM with a linear kernel
 - if n is in a adequate range of m, use a Gaussian Kernel
 - if n is smaller than m, use logistic regression or SVM with a linear kernel or add more features
-- neural networks works well for all of those settings but might be slower to train
+- neural networks work well for all of those settings but might be slower to train

 ## Clustering and unsupervised Learning